Every Child Matters

 Where appropriate Year 7 pupils join a group which benefits from being taught a curriculum based on the secondary curriculum, including the National Curriculum but using a primary class based model.
 For some subjects e.g. Music, Science, Design and Technology, PE and Art, pupils are taught by specialist teachers in specialist rooms.
 For the rest of their timetable they are taught by one teacher in a classroom base.

-There are two other teaching groups that run across the school; Flair and Fusion.
+There are four other teaching groups that run across the school; Team, Willow, Flair and Fusion.
 The groups and teaching styles are flexible in response to pupils’ learning styles.
 In Flair Group pupils have a highly experiential curriculum based on early learning goals using sensory approaches and immersive learning environments.
-In Fusion Group pupils have an active, physical start each morning, a focus on Education in the Community with additional swimming sessions incorporated into their timetable.
+In Fusion Group pupils are following the National Curriculum but from a single teaching base, designed to meet their specific needs.

 The Key Stage 3 curriculum focuses on all subjects which your son or daughter is familiar from primary school, as well as skills for life.
 The Modern Foreign Language taught at Meadowside is French.
 Multi cultural activities are celebrated where the focus is on speaking and listening, with multi-sensory activities involving music and tasting samples of food from other countries.

 Key Stage 4